 Sabalenka is the only previous Wuhan champion entered.
 Former champions Petra Kvitova (2014, 2016) and Venus Williams (2015) are not playing, and Caroline Garcia (2017) withdrew from the main-draw entries with a continuing right shoulder injury.

-Among the other withdrawals are Elena Rybakina (back injury), Danielle Collins (illness), Ons Jabeur (shoulder injury), Victoria Azarenka (continuing injury), Elina Svitolina (continuing injury), Anastasia Pavlyuchenkova (back injury) and Karolina Pliskova (foot injury).
+In addition to Swiatek, among the other withdrawals are Elena Rybakina (back injury), Danielle Collins (illness), Jelena Ostapenko (continued abdominal injury), Maria Sakkari (continued shoulder injury), Ons Jabeur (shoulder injury), Victoria Azarenka (continuing injury), Elina Svitolina (continuing injury), Anastasia Pavlyuchenkova (back injury) and Karolina Pliskova (foot injury).

 The main-draw entry cutoff was based on the rankings from Sept.
 9. Along with Olympic champion Zheng Qinwen, other Chinese players who have received direct entry are Yuan Yue, Wang Xinyu and Zhang Shuai.
 Zhang Shuai is using her protected ranking of No.48.